Adding Life to Service Virtualization: Stateful & State Transition Testing

 In service virtualization, a critical part of creating realistic virtual services is ensuring that the service has stateful behavior so it can retain its state from test run to test run.
 But what is the limit?
 When does simulation become too much simulation?
 Let’s dive into state transition testing and how to know when you need it.

 To accelerate functional testing, it’s essential to have unrestrained access to a trustworthy and realistic test environment.
-A complete test environment includes the application under test (AUT) and all of its dependent components (e.g. APIs, 3rd-party services, databases, applications, and other endpoints).
+A complete test environment includes the application under test (AUT) and all of its dependent components, such as APIs, third-party services, databases, applications, and other endpoints.

 In addition to statefulness of the virtual service itself, you may also need to simulate changes in state based on different potential inputs, and this is called state transition testing.